 And so, I give Balloon Kid for the Game Boy…

-An AVERAGE rating.
+An OKAY rating.
 While it has a somewhat quirky charm, Balloon Kid doesn’t do much to stand out or thrill the player.
 After you’ve fought your first boss you’ll understand the basic flavor of the rest of the game even as it adds a few shifts to its usual elements.
 That’s not to say it really fails at much, the balloon flight is reliable and predictable without being so simple you can breeze through the game, and having to go on foot every now and then breaks up the experience some.
 An extra gameplay style, perhaps one similar to Balloon Fight’s fights, could help up the variety to potentially push it over into something more varied and interesting, but Balloon Kid does about as much as it can with the room it has and doesn’t try to overcomplicate anything or shake the boat too much.

 Your time with Balloon Kid won’t be long, even if you do try to master the Balloon Trip mode, but the game does make sure your brief visit won’t be too objectionable.
 It’s a fine detour into a platformer with a quirky twist, but it will come and go without leaving a strong impression.
 Balloon flight just isn’t a compelling enough challenge to impress with, and the few bells and whistles here don’t help it become anything more than average.